What does American Indian Studies Offer?

 The Department offers a wide range of topics to study including Native American history, politics, and contemporary issues; oral traditions, story telling, literature, art, and film; religion and philosophical thought; and Ojibwe language.

-Augsburg’s American Indian Studies Department makes available to students the unique opportunity to participate in the Native American Film Series, a Native American Writer’s Series, travel seminars, cultural excursions, and internships.
+Augsburg’s American Indian Studies Department makes available to students the unique opportunity to participate in the Native American Film Series; local, national and international travel seminars; cultural excursions; and internships.